Mudslide Cocktail

 A cheap vodka will taste cheap and stand out in your drink — and not in a great way — so stick to the $15-20 range if you can!

-The coffee flavor of the Mudslide cocktail comes from the addition of the coffee liqueur.
-Kahlua and Tia Maria are two of the most well-known brands for coffee liqueur out there.
+The coffee flavor of the Mudslide cocktail comes from the addition of coffee liqueur.
+Kahlua and Tia Maria are two of the most well-known brands.

 Making homemade coffee liqueur is worth it if you’re up for it.
 You can make it with your favorite coffee beans and vodka.
 It makes a great gift for the coffee cocktail lover in your life!

 There are lots of versions of the Mudslide out there.
-Here are a few to try:
+Here are a couple to try:

 Frozen Mudslide: Throw all the ingredients of this simple creamy cocktail in a blender with a few scoops of ice cream to make it like a boozy milkshake.
 Vanilla is classic, but you could also use coffee or chocolate ice cream for a twist.